1979 Indianapolis 500: Second half

 On lap 103, Al Unser Sr. was running second to Bobby Unser when heavy smoke and flames started coming from the back of the car.
 The Chaparral 2K experienced a failed transmission oil fitting, and Unser was out of the race.
 After mutual differences, Unser decided to leave the team at the end of the season.
+In two seasons with the Jim Hall team Unser had won three out of six five hundred mile races (all 3 500 mile races in 1978) giving him a 50% win rate for five hundred mile race wins in two years.

 With Al out, his brother Bobby was now in control.
 Rick Mears was holding second, and A. J. Foyt was moving up to third, one lap down.

 The first crash of the day involved Larry Rice on lap 156.

 With twenty laps to go, Bobby Unser led his Penske teammate Rick Mears by a few car lengths.
 A. J. Foyt was running third, one lap down.
 Suddenly on lap 181, Bobby Unser veered to the inside of the track.
 He was off the pace with gearbox trouble.
 That handed the lead to Rick Mears with 19 laps to go.
 Less than a lap later, A. J. Foyt (now in second) got by Mears to un-lap himself.
 Bobby Unser would stay out on the track and nursed his ailing car to a 5th-place finish in third gear.